korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 _ _ _ _
 ```

-We can see from the output, that when we called the move method,
+We can see from the output that when we called the move method,
 we did what Animal had us do with that statement,
 "Yorkie moves fast" but we added another line of text to the output,
 "Dogs walk, run and wag their tail."